vuxcode/pr1-project-Larzbarzcarz/time-report.md

 2022-11-28
 got combat working, needing to add a return to finish combat. and game over incase the enemy damage is too high. and upper/lower case on role and path to fool proof it.

+2022-12-02
+combat more finetuned. got the outcomes working, and needing to add more combat choices. and get return working in regards to combat.